SITE MENU

 Duart Castle

-For 2015, the castle will be open from 1 April until mid October.
+The castle is usually open from Easter / April until mid October.
 Free parking and entry to the grounds.
 Limited disabled access.
 Telephone: 01680 812309

 Gift shop and tea-room (pictured here).